Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)

-One expert group, the United States Preventive Services Task Force recommends the following:
+One expert group, the US Preventive Services Task Force, recommends the following:

-- Lipid screening should start at age 35 in men without other risk factors for coronary disease and at age 20 to 35 in men with risk factors.
-These include men with diabetes, a family history of heart disease in a close male relative younger than age 50 or a close female relative younger than age 60, a family history of high cholesterol, or a personal history of multiple coronary disease risk factors (eg, smoking, high blood pressure).
+●Lipid screening should start at age 35 in men without other risk factors for coronary disease and at age 20 to 35 in men with risk factors.
+These include men with:

-- Lipid screening should definitely start at age 45 and perhaps at age 20 in women with other risk factors for coronary disease.
+●Lipid screening should definitely start at age 45 and perhaps at age 20 in women with risk factors for coronary disease.
 No recommendation for or against screening was made for women without risk factors for coronary disease.
 UpToDate authors believe that even low risk women should be screened starting at age 45.

-- Screening should include total cholesterol and HDL-cholesterol levels and can be measured anytime (with or without fasting).
+●Screening should include total cholesterol and high-density lipoprotein (HDL) cholesterol levels and can be measured with or without fasting.

 The treatment options for people with high cholesterol and lipids are discussed separately.
-(See "Patient information: High cholesterol treatment options (Beyond the Basics)".)
+(See "Patient education: High cholesterol treatment options (Beyond the Basics)".)